ksaua/remock/README.md

 For more detailed examples see the test cases.

-## Disable lazy initialization of beans
+## Lazy initialization

-Remock will by default set all your beans to be lazily initialized.
+A core goal of Remock is to be as fast as possible.
+Remock will therefore by default set all the beans to be lazily initialized.
+Remock will *not* set beans with the role ROLE_INFRASTRUCTURE with the assumption that those beans are required to correctly setup.

 Annotating your test with `@DisableLazyInit` disables the lazy init.

     @RunWith(SpringJUnit4ClassRunner.class)
     @BootstrapWith(RemockBootstrapper.class)